ro31337/bigoposter/README.md

 ### License

 You can print as many copies as you want (of any size you want) for personal and business needs.
-You can't modify the poster.
+You can modify the poster.

-### Star to Open Source
+### Open Source?

-I need some time to polish the poster source to release it.
-If this repo will become popular and reach 2000 stars, I'll release the poster and it's source under MIT license!
+Seems like this repo became popular, which I didn't expect.
+Please give me some time to polish the source and release it under MIT [Creative Commons?] license.
+Thank you!

-Enjoy, and happy printing!

 ### Credits

 Thanks to [BigOCheatSheet](https://github.com/ericdrowell/BigOCheatSheet) and everyone who contributed to this list for their hard work.

+Enjoy, and happy printing!